Are raw eggs safe to eat?

 Keep in mind that I wouldn’t give my family raw eggs unless I knew they were from healthy pastured chickens.
 As with any raw food, there is always a very small risk (more on that below), but the 100% chance of getting more life-giving and healing nutrients is worth it to us.
 I’ll say this again, too: don’t blindly follow what you read here or anywhere else.
 Look into this yourself and see what you find.

 If you need raw eggs for mayo or something and you can’t find a good source for healthy eggs, see this post from Hallee about how to pasteurize an egg.

-Today I’m sharing an excerpt with you from a post by Scott Kustes on the safety of eating raw eggs:
+Today I’m sharing an excerpt with you from another article on the safety of eating raw eggs: